Manipur – Culture and Tradition

 Seeing the beautiful handlooms and handicrafts of these people, it shows how rich their art is.
 The people here are superstitious but the belief in their religion and practices is quite reliable.

 People of all religions and castes live peacefully in this state.
 People of the Miti tribe are found here in large numbers and they all like to live in the valley as well as Naga, Kuki, Mizo tribes like to live in the hill.

-People of this state call Manipuri language as Miti language, The Government of India has also placed this language in the list of important languages of India.
-Despite being a small state, the population of this state is very large and there are 1.5 million Manipuri speaking people all over the world.
+People of this state call the Manipuri language as Miti language, The Government of India has also placed this language on the list of important languages of India.
+Despite being a small state, the population of this state is very large and there are 1.5 million Manipuri-speaking people all over the world.